aimmac23/selenium-video-node/README.md

 ## Video Node System Requirements

 * A dual core processor (one core for video encoding, another for everything else).
+It is possible to lower this requirement by reducing the framerate.

 * A Java 6 JVM (or higher) running on one of the following platforms: